Connect to an External Mail Service

 If you use a Google account that is managed by your organization as part of G Suite, verify which of the following settings is currently enabled for your domain.

 The Google account that you use for authentication must have 2-Step Verification enabled.
-To connect to the Gmail server with this account, generate an application-specific password in your Google account.
+To connect to the Gmail service with this account, generate an application-specific password in your Google account.

-You may be able to connect to the Gmail server with your Google username and password.
+You may be able to connect to the Gmail service with your Google username and password.
 This setup is only available when:

 If you have enabled 2-Step Verification for this Google account, you need to generate and use an application-specific password.
 Configure the email notification settings in YouTrack as if access to less secure apps were disabled.